Areas of Study

 ONU offers a Bachelor of Arts in social studies.
 The social studies major prepares students for careers in secondary education, and for graduate school.
 Students who take this major receive a broad background in the social studies, including history, political science, economics, geography, psychology, anthropology and sociology, as well as training in professional education techniques.
 Faculty research and teaching interests include modern U.S., East Asian, sport history and the use of sport to teach the social studies.
 The social studies major emphasizes students combining classroom content with practical experience, and student teaching experiences are offered in nearby high schools or even in international schools.

 The geography minor provides students with the ability to apply geographical concepts to their majors.
-Students may choose to concentrate on area studies or geographic information systems.
+Students may choose to concentrate on area studies, geographic information systems (GIS), or focus on multiple branches within geography, including political, population, historical geography.
 Area studies emphasizes the exploration of cultural systems from around the world.
 GIS emphasizes learning and applying techniques used by geographers to map data from various sources.
 Faculty who teach in the minor have their Ph.D's in geography, history, or political science.
-Faculty teaching and research interests include practical use of GIS, Russia and the Soviet Union, Water and Conflict in Asia, and Historical GIS.
+Faculty teaching and research interests include practical use of GIS, congressional redistricting, climatology, and Historical GIS.

 International Studies (Minor)